Editorial Policies

 The publication of an article in a peer-reviewed Jurnal Ilmiah Farmako Bahari is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher as well as the society.

-Faculty of Mathematic and Natural Science, Garut University, Indonesia as the publisher of Jurnal Ilmiah Farmako Bahari takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+Faculty of Mathematics and Natural Sciences, Garut University, Indonesia as the publisher of Jurnal Ilmiah Farmako Bahari takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Faculty of Mathematic and Natural Science, Garut University, and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, the Faculty of Mathematics and Natural Sciences, Garut University, and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 The following statement describes the ethical behavior of all parties involved in the act of publishing articles for the Jurnal Ilmiah Farmako Bahari, namely: editors, peer reviewers, and authors.